ExposedCat/tg-local-llm/README.md

 The project was initiated out of enthusiasm to develop a single, fully local AI assistant that could operate without relying on cloud-based services, able to handle multi-user conversantions, perform background thinking, web search and other features.

 ## Usage
-- Ask anything in group chats starting with `Laylo, ...`
+- Ask anything in group chats mentioning the Name from env (default is Laylo)
 - Supports long dialogs via replies
 - Supports quote replies
 - Ignores messages starting with `//` for hidden replies